davidcarbonhouse/copilot-demo/README.md

 -   `demo.php`: Demonstrates Copilot's ability to auto-generate a function to validate an email address in PHP.
 -   `demo.js`: Shows how Copilot can explain code and refactor functions for better readability in JavaScript.
+-   `demo.scss`: Shows how Copilot can refactor styles to use mixins for better resusability in SASS.

 ## How to Use